emberjs/core-notes/docs-team/2017-06/june-29.md

 SK:  We need to set up CI for it.

 RM: Need to get things automated end to end. need to build in 2 places atm for different platforms.
 May be tricky.

-RM: Sam S has some ideas for hearth, will ask him to join next week.  he’s also been working a lot on ember-api-docs (the addon)
+RM: Sam S has some ideas for hearth, will ask him to join next week. he’s also been working a lot on ember-addon-docs

 #### Tutorial

 TJ: I have 2 PRs.
 One around maps and another around a concurrency patch (until we move to ember-concurrency).
 Would like to get this approved and merged.

 RM: I’ve already approved the maps one.